 With the summer slowly coming to an end, it doesn’t mean that you can’t make the most out of your remaining holidays.
 We have come up with 50 things that are guaranteed to give you a great time and won’t break the bank.

 A music festival is more than an extended concert with your favourite artists.
-It’s about the whole experience from the road trip, camping, meeting new people and having a great time dancing to your favourite artists.
-To find out about all the music festivals that are going on this summer and to make sure you have a great experience you can visit http://www.summerfestivalguide.co.uk/Festival-Calendar
+It’s about the whole experience from the road trip, camping, meeting new people and having a great time dancing and singing along to your favourite artists!

-Head to Rutland Water where they are hosting the UK’s biggest Aquaglide Aqua Park.
+Head to Rutland Water where you'll find the UK’s biggest Aquaglide Aqua Park.
 The Aqua Park has climbing walls, trampolines, balance bars, rockers, rollers, blast bags the UK’s biggest slides and a special corner for adrenaline junkies.
 For more information and to book tickets visit:http://www.aquaparkrutland.co.uk/prices-and-offers/

 Make the most out of the sunshine by having a barbeque in your own garden.
-A perfect occasion to try out these yummy recipes: http://www.telegraph.co.uk/food-and-drink/recipes/the-very-best-barbecue-recipes-for-hot-summer-days/
+It would be a perfect occasion to try out these yummy recipes: http://www.telegraph.co.uk/food-and-drink/recipes/the-very-best-barbecue-recipes-for-hot-summer-days/

 Head over to Stamford to watch Shakespeare’s work come to live at one of the finest open air theatres in Europe.
 For more information and tickets: http://stamfordshakespeare.co.uk/shakespeare-season/